jeffb4real/SLHPA-Web-App/README.md

     $ pip install selenium

-   This python script was run using selenium 3.14.1.
+   This Python script was run using selenium 3.14.1.

 3. Download the Selenium chromedriver from https://sites.google.com/a/chromium.org/chromedriver/downloads